FranxYao/prompt-handbook/readme.md

 ![title](cover.png)
 Prompted from Dall-E 2: A cat studying a magic book about spelling in a dark classroom, digital art

-# Prompt Handbook: Rules of Thumb 👍 for Writing Good Prompts
+# Prompt Handbook: Rules of Thumb 👍 for Writing Magic Prompts

 Some good enough rules when writing prompts.
 Let us explore the emergent abilities of large language models together!